janetjoywilson/janetjoywilson.github.io/_posts/2020-04-04-underlovelies.md

 - health

 ---
-I love to support local businesses even when they are located in Victoria BC which of course not local to me but to you it may be!!
+I love to support local businesses even when they are located in Victoria BC which of course is not local to me but to you it may be!!

 ## [Smoking Lily](https://smokinglily.com/)